video

 THE NEW YORK TIMES

 Sophomoric insults.
 Rudeness.
 Personal attacks.
 Cross talk.
 These have become the defining features of American political debates these days.
 But things haven't always been this way.
 Before Donald Trump changed the rules of the game — and debate rules literally changed, civility once had a place in the political forum.
-This Opinion video documents the slow — then very rapid — "devolution" of decorum in presidential debates.

 Video and stub article